-This is Iran’s number-one tourist destination for good reason.
+Esfahan is Iran’s top tourist destination for good reason.
 Its profusion of tree-lined boulevards, Persian gardens and important Islamic buildings gives it a visual appeal unmatched by any other Iranian city, and the many artisans working here underpin its reputation as a living museum of traditional culture.
-Walking through the historic bazaar, over the picturesque bridges and across the Unesco-listed central square are sure to be highlights of your holiday.
+Walking through the historic bazaar, over the picturesque bridges and across the Unesco-listed central square are sure to be highlights of a holiday.

 As the country’s third-largest city, Esfahan is home to some heavy industry, including steel factories and a much-discussed nuclear facility in the outskirts of town.
 Inevitably, then, traffic jams are a regular occurrence.
 Despite these modern realities, the inner core of the city remains a priceless gem.